boxmein/CarND-Unscented-Kalman-Filter-Project/README.md

 The program main.cpp has already been filled out, but feel free to modify it.

-Here is the main protcol that main.cpp uses for uWebSocketIO in communicating with the simulator.
+Here is the main protocol that main.cpp uses for uWebSocketIO in communicating with the simulator.

 INPUT: values provided by the simulator to the c++ program

-["sensor_measurement"] => the measurment that the simulator observed (either lidar or radar)
+["sensor_measurement"] => the measurement that the simulator observed (either LIDAR or radar)

 OUTPUT: values provided by the c++ program to the simulator